zzxwill/oss/intl.en-US/Errors and Troubleshooting/Upload callback.md

 ## PostObject usage example {#section_sd1_bx3_wdb .section}

 PostObject supports the upload callback, whose callback parameters are carried by the form field `callback` and custom variables are carried by an independent form field.
-For more information, see[PostObjet](../../../../reseller.en-US/API Reference/Object operations/PostObject.md#).
+For more information, see [PostObjet](../../../../../reseller.en-US/API Reference/Object operations/PostObject.md#).

 The following table lists PostObject usage examples.